ItsAmoduu/Calculator/README.md

 ### For Executable 💻

 1. **Download the executable**:
-    - You can download the appropriate executable for your platform from the [releases page](https://github.com/ItsAmoduu/Calcolator/releases).
+    - Download the appropriate executable for your platform from the [releases page](https://github.com/ItsAmoduu/Calcolator/releases).

+2. **Ensure `admin_error.py` is included**:
+    - For the executable version, ensure that the `admin_error.py` file is in the same directory as the executable.
+This file is required for the executable to handle administrative permissions properly.

-2. **Run the executable**:
+3. **Run the executable**:
     - **On Windows**: Double-click the `.exe` file.
     - **On macOS**: Open the `.app` file or run the terminal command:
       ```bash